Sana-Kassamani/hivemind/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> HiveMind: The mobile app for innovative beekeeping.
->
-> Harness IoT devices to monitor hive health, identify pests through hive images, and access up-to-date weather insights for your apiary locations.
-Enhance collaboration between hive owners and ground beekeepers with task management and insightful statistics, all in one seamless platform.
+> HiveMind is a mobile app for modern beekeeping, utilizing IoT devices to monitor hive health, detect pests through hive images, and provide up-to-date weather insights for your apiary locations.
+> It also fosters collaboration between hive owners and ground beekeepers, all within a single platform.

 ### User Stories